 there is no doubt that behavior in accordance with norms really is expected, even if–especially if–it must be distinguished from anticipated behavior. (“Are There Still Indispensable Norms . . .
 21)

-It is precisely this doubling of reality, not the existence of shared values per se, that allows social systems to carry on from moment to moment.
+It is precisely this doubling of reality, not the existence of shared values per se, that, in part, allows a society to maintain a sense of continuity.

 But beyond all this, social norms or values are empty categories; they can only exist as long as non-normal facts, or surprises, are possible.
 Norms allow the observation of non-normal facts (surprises, deviations).
 So if we speak of social norms, we must be able to indicate certain behaviors and describe them as not normal, or deviant.
 For instance, in America, we can point to a man with three wives and say it may indeed be a fact yet it is “not normal.”

-Norms can only exist or function if the exceptional is waiting in the wings, so to speak.
+Norms can only exist or function if a deviation is possible or relatively likely.
+The violation of the norms must be waiting in the wings, so to speak.
 The exceptional cannot be excluded from the system.
 It must be possible to act in other, non-normative, “deviant” ways.
 That which is excluded from basic norms must be included in the system as a possibility.
 In itself, a norm/expectation is nothing–it is one side of a two-sided form.
 We can also speak of the actual and the virtual, or the actual/virtual distinction.

-Norms become topics of communication only when they come out of the blind spot–when we stop living them and start analyzing them.
+Norms become topics of communication only when they come out of the blind spot–when we stop living them and start analyzing them, as in the way social scientists analyze them.
 This is second-order observation.
 First-order observation is just the observation that something is or isn’t normal–something confirms of disappoints expectations.
 The system observes that there are norms and that other actualizations are possible.
 This happens when one culture observes a different culture–a culture in a different place or time.
 A culture only recognizes itself as a culture once it encounters other cultures, or once it realizes that other ways of living are possible, or that its own way of life is contingent–it did not have to evolve the way it did, and it did not have to evolve at all.